 NURS 298-001: Independent study in Oaxaca, Mexico is an opportunity to obtain an immersion experience that combines independent travel with the safety and security of Spanish language study and community health engagement arranged through the Global Health Affairs office at Penn Nursing with trusted local organizations in Oaxaca.

 Students selecting this course should be flexible and confident with independent travel and should have the equivalent of two years of university level Spanish.

 Spain: Comparative Health Systems

 NURS 535: Comparing Health Systems in an Intercultural Context: Spain provides students the opportunity to explore the Spanish health care system with a focus on maternal and child health.
 While the course seminar is registered for and taught during the spring semester prior to traveling abroad, fieldwork is offered in Spain following the end of the spring semester and before the beginning of Summer Session I after the sophomore or junior year.

-Upon completion of the program, students receive one course unit for completion of Nursing 535 (to fulfill their Nursing Elective).
-Knowledge of Spanish is not required in order to apply for the program, although informal self-instruction in Spanish is encouraged.
+Upon completion of the program, students receive a one-course unit for completion of Nursing 535 (to fulfill their Nursing Elective).
+Knowledge of Spanish is required to apply for this program.

 Eileen Lake, PhD, RN, FAAN